ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

    * `URL` - paste `http://127.0.0.1:8000/sse`.
    * `Configuration` -> `Proxy Session Token` - paste `<SESSION_TOKEN>` from the terminal (see example logs above).

 Press the `Connect` button, and navigate to the `tools` tab.
-Here you can push the `List Tools` button and check how these tools work.
+Here you can click the `List Tools` button and check how these tools work.
 ![](./image1.png)

 Now you can cancel the port-forwarding and close the inspector.